 Admission to the Ph.D.
 Program

 Students with a bachelor’s degree who ultimately plan to pursue a PhD are advised to apply directly to the PhD program, since only students in the doctoral program are eligible for funding, and the path directly to the doctorate is typically faster and more direct.
-Students in the direct track from BA to PhD usually receive their Master’s Degree upon successful completion of their comprehensive examinations.
+Students in the direct track from BA to PhD usually apply for their Master’s Degree upon successful completion of their comprehensive examinations and dissertation prospectus defense.
 Students admitted to the master’s track may apply for formal admission to the PhD program.
 Students with a master’s degree in Political Science obtained at another university should apply directly to the PhD program.

 All internal and external applicants to the Ph.D. program must submit a substantial written piece of research, such as the master's essay or a major seminar paper.
 Evaluations of applications from internal candidates will be made by the faculty, as a Committee of the Whole, at the beginning of each semester.
 External applications will be reviewed by the Graduate Committee of the department.

 - A minimum of 60 credit hours beyond the bachelor's degree in courses and seminars and through independent study.

 - Three field seminars — at least one in both category A and category B